sonic-net/SONiC/doc/Sonic-mclag-hld.md

 MC-LAG domain ID, must be from 1 to 65535.
 "local_ip" is the ip address of this device to set TCP connection.
 "peer_ip" is the ip address of peer device to set TCP connection.
 "peer_link" is the name of interface that act as interconnection.
-For L3 scenario, this is optional.
+For L3 scenario, the data forwarding depends on routing information, this is unnecessary.
 "mclag_interface" is the name of PortChannel interfaces that has MC-LAG enabled, it can be a list of portChannel interfaces separated by commas ','.
 ```